 TB-500 Capsules: Convenience with Bioavailability Trade-offs

-TB-500 capsules have gained popularity among users who prefer needle-free administration and the convenience of oral dosing.
-However, peptides face significant bioavailability challenges when administered orally.
-The gastrointestinal tract contains proteolytic enzymes—including pepsin, trypsin, and chymotrypsin—that rapidly degrade peptide bonds, and the intestinal epithelial barrier presents a formidable obstacle to the absorption of intact peptide molecules into the bloodstream.
-Modern capsule formulations attempt to address these challenges through several technological approaches: enteric coatings that protect the peptide from stomach acid and pepsin degradation, absorption enhancers that temporarily increase intestinal permeability, and cyclodextrin complexation that shields the peptide from enzymatic attack while facilitating membrane transport.
+TB-500 capsules have gained popularity among users who prefer needle-free use and the convenience of oral dosing.
+However, peptides face major uptake challenges when gave orally.
+The gut tract contains proteolytic enzymes—including pepsin, trypsin, and chymotrypsin—that rapidly degrade peptide bonds, and the gut epithelial barrier presents a formidable obstacle to the absorption of intact peptide molecules into the bloodstream.

 | Factor | Injectable TB-500 | TB-500 Capsules |